An operator learning perspective on parameter-to-observable maps: Introduction

 \subsection{Outline}

 The remainder of this article is organized as follows.
-We define the architecture of FNMs as a slight adjustment of FNOs in Section~\ref{sec:nm} and confirm that FNMs retain desirable properties of FNOs such as universal approximation in Section~\ref{sec:ua}.
-In Section~\ref{sec:linear}, we analyze end-to-end and full-field learning of linear functionals to establish a theoretical foundation that underlies the data volume requirements of the two approaches.
-Going beyond the theory, Section~\ref{sec:numerics} provides numerical experiments that compare end-to-end and full-field learning with FNMs with both finite- and infinite-dimensional input space representations for predicting QoIs in several nonlinear PDE problems.
+We define the architecture of FNMs as a slight adjustment of FNOs in Section~\ref{sec:nm} (Contribution~\ref{item:contr_fnm}) and confirm that FNMs retain desirable properties of FNOs such as universal approximation in Section~\ref{sec:ua} (Contribution~\ref{item:contr_ua}).
+In Section~\ref{sec:linear}, we analyze end-to-end and full-field learning of linear functionals to establish a theoretical foundation that underlies the data volume requirements of the two approaches (Contribution~\ref{item:contr_linear}); simulations also support the linear theory.
+Going beyond the theory, Section~\ref{sec:numerics} provides numerical experiments that compare end-to-end and full-field learning with FNMs with both finite- and infinite-dimensional input space representations for predicting QoIs in several nonlinear PDE problems (Contribution~\ref{item:contr_numerics}).
 Concluding remarks are given in Section~\ref{sec:conclusion}.
 Appendix~\ref{appx:thm_full} contains additional theorems related to Section~\ref{sec:linear}.
 All proofs are provided in Appendices~\ref{appx:proofs_ua}~and~\ref{appx:proofs_linear}.